-On the 1st October 2014 amendments have been made to these regulations which give consumers new rights of protection and redress and if you’ve been the victim of misleading actions or aggressive selling.
+On the 1st of October 2014 amendments have been made to these regulations which give consumers new rights of protection and redress and if you’ve been the victim of misleading actions or aggressive selling.

 In addition to tackling misleading and aggressive timeshare sales behaviour, the Consumer Protection from Unfair Trading Regulations outlaw 31 specific practices such as claiming something is free when in reality it’s not and persistent cold-calling/harassment.

-With these 31 practices it’s enough simply to demonstrate wrongdoing, and there is no need to show that it influenced the consumer’s decision in any way.
+With these 31 practices, it’s enough simply to demonstrate wrongdoing, and there is no need to show that it influenced the consumer’s decision in any way.

 The banned practices under the Consumer Protection from Unfair Trading Regulations are to ensure that traders, marketing professionals and customers are clear about what is prohibited and help provide consumer protection.

 The list of banned practices include the following and all consumers ought to be aware of them when considering any and all sale of timeshare in the UK.
-Equally if your clubs have altered amended and basically fiddled with your right which you bought into these regulations trump the clauses which other have introduced and have applied.
+Equally, if your clubs have altered amended and basically fiddled with your right which you bought into these regulations trump the clauses which other have introduced and have applied.